DHernandez24e/dinner-and-a-movie/README.md

     * NoSQL databases - MongoDB and Mongoose ODB
     * React single-page applications - React, Apollo Provider
     * GraphQL APIs and Apollo server\client
-    * Third party APIs - Yelp and Netflix
+    * 2 Third party APIs - Zumato to search for a restaurant nearby and UnongsND to generate a random movie
     * Concurrent servers in a MERN app 	Client\server - npm concurrently
     * Authentication - JSON Web Tokens